In crypto, we have a lot of sayings, but two that I feel hold true above all else as they pertain directly to crypto safety are:

 The last example of when keeping funds on an exchange may be a good idea is if you are someone with no home base and no secure place or way to store crypto.
 If you are travelling or living out a backpack, keeping hardware wallets and recovery phrases in a backpack in a hostel is probably less secure than on an exchange.

 If you are determined not to self-custody, but also do not want to keep funds on an exchange, there are crypto custodial provider solutions as well.
-These are professional companies that will provide crypto storage solutions and handle all the responsibility that comes with crypto storage for you.
+These are professional companies that will provide virtual currency storage solutions and handle all the responsibility that comes with crypto storage for you.
 Some examples here are Coinbase Custody and Gemini, but there are dozens of alternatives as well if you search for “crypto custodian,” just be sure to pick a reputable one that is well-known in the industry.

 If you currently have funds on an exchange and want to learn more about how to self-custody your assets, Guy has a fantastic video on there here: